NMR Pulse Programme Semantic Annotation System

 experiment_type = annotations(spec, "experiment_type")

-# Access nested dictionary fields
+# Access nested dictionary fields - these are equivalent:

-spinlock_duration = annotations(spec, "spinlock", "duration")
+r1rho_duration = annotations(spec, "r1rho", "duration")

 # Access array elements by index